AbhinavPraveen/UoP-HPC-Docs/source/user-guide/resources.rst

 Time Limits
 -----------

-Time limits will be applied to all jobs on the free queues (:plaintext:`cpu_shared`, :plaintext:`cpu`, :plaintext:`cpu_highmem`, :plaintext:`gpu_h100`, :plaintext:`gpu_l40s`) on the Lovelace cluster.
+Time limits will be applied to all jobs on the free queues (:plaintext:`cpu_shared`, :plaintext:`cpu`, :plaintext:`cpu_longrun`, :plaintext:`cpu_highmem`, :plaintext:`gpu_h100`, :plaintext:`gpu_l40s`) on the Lovelace cluster.
 By default, jobs will have a Time Limit of 1 hour.
 This means that, **by default**, if your job runs for longer than 1 hour, it will automatically be terminated.
 In the event that you require your job to run for more than 1 hour, you must add a header specifiying a time limit such as:

 .. code-block:: sbatch